Mahad: Mahad Port

 Mahad was a flourishing port in the past.
 The Gul (Jaggery) of Shahupuri Kolhapur and Satara was exported to Gujarat via Mahad.
 Since the banks of the Savitri river changed during the course of time, only creek water fishing is carried out and Mahad is no longer a port.

 Gandharpale Buddhist Caves

 According to the mythological story, Gandharpale Caves are the sculptured houses built in one night by the Pandavas.
 Originally these caves are Buddhist caves build during the reign of Vishnupalita Kambhoja.

 2016 Flood in Savitri river

 In 2016, a major flood hit Mahad because of the collapse of the British era bridge on Mumbai-Goa highway and caused great losses.
 The incident resulted in the loss of 42 lives.

-Several disasters like floods and landslides have continuously devastated markets and old houses, specifically classic Konkani-styled architecture, causing great loss of life.
+Several disasters like floods and landslides have continuously devastated markets and old houses, specifically classic raw houses, causing great loss of life.
 This is primarily due to lower elevation of the city compared to surrounding areas and being surrounded by rivers on all sides, making the city like a triangular island.
 Also, Konkan, receives predominantly very heavy rainfall in comparison to rest of Maharashtra.